D3: Deep Deconvolution Deblurring for Natural Images: Experiments

 \subsection{Training setup}

 We trained the proposed L-CNN (refer Sec.\ref{L-CNN} for architecture details of L-CNN) on the RKG dataset (refer Sec. \ref{kdataset}) with the learning objective given in Eq. (\ref{eq4}).
-The number of epochs was $40$ and the learning rate was $10e-4$.
+The number of epochs was $40$ and the learning rate was $10e^{-4}$.
 The Adam \cite{adam} optimization was used, with $\beta =0.9$.
 The values of hyper-parameters used in Eq. (\ref{eq5}), set empirically, are as follows, $\lambda_1 = 0.8,~\lambda_2 = 0.8,~\lambda_3 = 0.4$.
-The NSD-DIL code and RKG dataset will be made publicly available soon for reproducibility.
+The $D^3$ code and RKG dataset will be made publicly available soon for reproducibility.
+We have used a computer with an NVIDIA-GTX 2080 Ti 11GB GPU in all our experiments.